stdware/qwindowkit/tests/unit/README.md

 Compilation time is separate from test execution time.
 Each test process has an 8-second execution deadline, with a 10-second outer CTest timeout.
 There are no sleeps, polling loops or asynchronous GUI waits.
+Destructive dispatch cases run in isolated child processes with bounded startup/completion waits.
 The runner requires the expected pass count and rejects skips/expected failures, including accidental loss of data rows.
 The expected counts include Qt Test initialization and cleanup; the business case counts below do not.